jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/instruments.rst

 .. warning::

-   If you are using a "geared" instrument and the cartesian motion doesn't make any sense, it might be because the dVRK developpers are not aware of this new revision.
+   If you are using a "geared" instrument and the cartesian motion doesn't make any sense, it might be because the dVRK developers are not aware of this new revision.
 Let us know!